-California State University Office of the Chancellor's Coded Memo: AA-2015-21 Executive Order No. 563 students seeking to change major are likely to request access during the filing period than can be accommodated.
+California State University Office of the Chancellor's Coded Memo: AA-2015-21

+Executive Order No. 563

-All students applying for admissions into the nursing programs offered by the Department.
+Applicability: Specific individuals or groups to which this applies All students applying for admissions into the nursing programs offered by the Department.
 DEFINITION (S):

-Impaction - defined as when significantly more CSU eligible applicants and currently enrolled
+Impaction - defined as when significantly more CSU eligible applicants and currently enrolled students seeking to change major are likely to request access during the filing period than can be accommodated.